Purpose

 The QIU may also conduct for cause audits of OHRPP/IRB records.

-Results and feedback of audits are provided to the Director, Associate/Assistant Directors and OHRPP staff for further action, which is in turn monitored and revisited.
+Results and feedback of audits are provided to the Director, Associate/Assistant Directors and OHRPP staff for further education or other action, which is in turn monitored and revisited.

 Research Participants’ Survey of Study Experience